margaretmf/margaretmf.github.io/keycreativewriting.md

 Every day's a new day for me and for you
 I love to feel the warmth of the sun both on you and on me

-It's a new day for the birds to chirb
+It's a new day for the birds to chirp
 Flying high through the trees these birds really sing

 I love to sing new songs with the birds and see the blue sky up above